RESTRICTED UNITS AGREEMENT

 Section 2.7Recipient is an “accredited investor” as defined in Rule 501(a) of Regulation D promulgated by the Securities Exchange Commission.

-Section 2.8Recipient has had an opportunity to consult with independent legal counsel regarding Recipient’s rights and obligations under this Agreement and fully understands the terms and conditions contained herein.
-Recipient has had an opportunity to obtain advice from persons other than the Company and its counsel regarding the tax effects of the transactions contemplated hereby.
+Section 2.8Recipient has consulted with independent legal counsel regarding Recipient’s rights and obligations under this Agreement and fully understands the terms and conditions contained herein.
+Recipient has obtained advice from persons other than the Company and its counsel regarding the tax effects of the transactions contemplated hereby.

-Section 2.9Recipient acknowledges that, if Recipient’s employment with BRCC is terminated at any time for any reason, the Company will have the right, but not the obligation, to purchase some or all of the Covered Units on the terms and conditions set forth in this Agreement and the LLC Agreement.
+Section 2.9Recipient acknowledges that, if Recipient’s service on the Board is terminated at any time for any reason, the Company will have the right, but not the obligation, to purchase some or all of the Covered Units on the terms and conditions set forth in this Agreement and the LLC Agreement.

-Section 2.10As an inducement to the Company to issue the Restricted Units to Recipient, and as a condition thereto, Recipient acknowledges and agrees that none of the issuance of such Restricted Units to Recipient, or any provision contained herein, shall entitle Recipient to remain employed by BRCC or affect the right of the Company or BRCC to terminate Recipient’s employment at any time for any reason (subject to the LLC Agreement).
+Section 2.10As an inducement to the Company to issue the Restricted Units to Recipient, and as a condition thereto, Recipient acknowledges and agrees that none of the issuance of such Restricted Units to Recipient, or any provision contained herein, shall entitle Recipient to remain on the Board of the Company or affect the right of the Company to terminate Recipient’s service on the Board at any time for any reason (subject to the LLC Agreement).

 Recipient shall indemnify and hold the Company harmless for any costs, damages or harm resulting from any breach of the representations and warranties set forth in this Article 2, including without limitation reasonable attorney’s fees and costs of suit.